MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/purchase-third-party-apps.md

 ms.reviewer: chhavib, vaibhava, nsuter search.appverid: MET150
 f1keywords:
-description: Learn how to purchase third-party apps for Teams with a credit card, a debit card, or invoice billing.
+description: Learn how to purchase licenses for services offered by third-party apps for users in your organization using a credit card, a debit card, or invoice billing.
 appliesto:
 - Microsoft Teams
 ms.localizationpriority: medium